 What to Expect when Meeting with a Career Coach

-Your career coach will meet with you for a 55-minute appointment or during Drop-in Hours to address the career-related issues you are encountering, depending on where you are in the career development process.
+Your career coach will meet with you for a 25-minute appointment (for resume, cover letter, job search, career planning, graduate school planning, or choosing a major) or a 55 minute appointment (for self-sssessment or mock interviews), or during Drop-in Hours for 15 minutes to address the career-related issues you are encountering, depending on where you are in the career development process.
 Since all Simmons undergraduates are assigned a CEC career coach before they arrive on campus, many first-year students come in for an initial meeting with their coach just to understand what services the CEC provides and how they can work with the CEC over their time at Simmons.
 Other student appointments may focus on a single topic such as a resume review or preparation for a job interview.

 How Often to Meet

 If you only have a few questions related to your job search or need assistance with developing a professional resume you might only need to meet with a career coach once or twice.
 However, if you are just beginning to develop your career plans and are feeling confused about choosing a major and exploring future career opportunities, you may find that it is helpful to meet several times over the course of your time at Simmons to accomplish your career goals.